ArtifexSoftware/mupdf/docs/reference/javascript/types/DOM.rst

 	from its current position if required.

 	:param DOM dom: The reference DOM.
-	:param DOM elementDom: The DOM that will be inserter after.
+	:param DOM elementDom: The DOM that will be inserted after.

 	.. code-block::